-- 9. Location and geometry for transitions, detours, and diversions. - 10.
+- 8. Signal timing for each phase, including temporary actuation, to maintain all existing actuated or traffic responsive mode signal operations for main and side street movements for the duration of the Contract (Check with Traffic Operations Engineer). - 9.
+Location and geometry for transitions, detours, and diversions. - 10.
 Typical sections for each phase of work on all projects, except simple resurfacing projects, in order to show lane widths, offsets, barrier locations and other features influencing traffic control. - 11.
 The proposed regulatory speed(s) for each phase. - 12.
 Reference to appropriate Design Standards or MUTCD drawings whenever applicable. - 13.
 Appropriate quantities, pay items and pay item notes. - 14.
 Resolve any conflicts between permanent signing and markings and work zone signing and markings. - 15.
-Key strategies such as service patrol, police, public service announcements, Highway Advisory Radio, night work, etc.. - 16.
+Key strategies such as service patrol, police, public service announcements, night work, etc.. - 16.
 Good plan notes. - 17.
 Address the need for maintaining existing roadway lighting. - 18.
 Work area access plan. - 19.
 Address the need for transit operations to safely stop along the roadway to board and discharge passengers, and to maintain transit stop signage.

-Volume II, Chapter 19, explains the required information for specific TCP sheets.
+Volume II, Chapter 19, explains the required information for specific TTC plan sheets.

 Consideration must also be given to adjoining, intersecting or sequential work zones.
-This can be a particular problem with maintenance operations, bridge or roadway projects under different contracts, operations of other jurisdictions or utilities.
-When such work must take place, the operations must be coordinated and taken into account in the TCP so that the motorist encounters one, consistently designed, work zone.
+This can be a particular problem with maintenance operations, bridge or roadway projects under different contracts, and operations of other jurisdictions or utilities.
+When such work must take place, the operations must be coordinated and taken into account in the TTC plan so that the motorist encounters one, consistently designed, work zone.

-TCP's for project designs "on the shelf" must be updated prior to contract letting.
+TTC plan's for project designs "on the shelf" must be updated prior to contract letting.